CristianDavideConte/universalSmoothScroll/docs/EaseFunctions.md

     * the `container` on which the scroll-animation is currently being performed (an Element that can be scrolled or the Window)

   #### The `debounceTime` parameter
-  * It's the time _(in milliseconds)_ that has to elapse after the end of the _(forward part of)_ the scroll-animation in order to start the backward part. <br/> It's an optional parameter.
+  * It's the time _(in milliseconds)_ that has to elapse after the end of the _(forward part of)_ the scroll-animation in order to start the backward part.

 For example:
 ```javascript